K03n-Fr3d19/Youtubeupload-announce-Discord.py/README.md

-Here’s a new `README.md` tailored for the code you provided:
 # YouTube Announcement Discord Bot

 A Discord bot that announces new videos from a specified YouTube channel in a designated Discord channel.
 The bot supports setup via commands and checks for new videos periodically.